suncoast-devs/handbook/lessons/full-stack-build-an-app-create-reviews/index.md

 ## Handling the star rating

-We implment the star rating as a series of radio buttons.
+We implement the star rating as a series of radio buttons.
 To use these radio buttons to update the `star` property of the `newReview` state remove the `value` attribute and introduce a `checked` attribute.
 Do this to each of the radio buttons: